-We applaud the Committee's achievements, and view our suggestions as incremental steps.
+We applaud the Committee's achievements and view our suggestions as incremental steps.

-In line with comments received from two dozen former policymakers, academics and market practitioners, we look for further improvements in the communications framework based on three guiding objectives: simplify public statements, while conveying any divergence of views; clarify how policy will react to changing conditions; and highlight policy uncertainty and risks.
+In line with comments received from two dozen former policymakers, academics, and market practitioners, we look for further improvements in the communications framework based on three guiding objectives: to simplify public statements while conveying any divergence of views, clarify how policy will react to changing conditions, and highlight policy uncertainty and risks.

 Our proposals to simplify the post-meeting statement and publish a concise Report on Economic Projections are squarely in line with these objectives.
 The first seeks to broaden access to the Committee's most important written description of its actions, of the rationale for these actions, and of its ongoing concerns.
-The second aims to focus greater attention on the inevitable uncertainty involved in policymaking and on the Committee's commitment to correct any errors quickly and transparently as new information becomes available.
+The second aims to focus greater attention on the inevitable uncertainty involved in policymaking, underscore the Committee's commitment to correct any errors quickly and transparently as new information becomes available, and further illuminate the Committee's reaction function.
 Both link directly to the FOMC's Statement on Longer-Run Goals and Monetary Policy Strategy and can serve to coordinate more effectively FOMC participants' public communications.